elizabethcd/PreventFurniturePickup/README.md

   * CanPickUpFishTank

 Each of them is just a boolean (either true or false), so you can turn on/off the ability to pick up each type of furniture.

+## Questions?

+If you have any questions, you can find me on the Stardew Valley discord in #making-mods.